 We all make a difference!

-The Communities That Care Coalition (CTC) brings together schools, families, youth, young adults, and the community to collectively support the Franklin County and North Quabbin region’s ability to improve young people’s health, well-being, and health equity.
+The Communities That Care Coalition (CTC) brings together schools, families, youth, young adults, and the community to collectively support the Franklin County and North Quabbin region’s ability to improve health and well-being for all youth.
 CTC is co-hosted by Community Action Pioneer Valley and the Franklin Regional Council of Governments

 News & Updates